Gov. Baker Says Students Will Not Have To Wear Face Masks This Fall

 She hopes that will change by fall, for the sake of her schools.

-“It’s difficult to teach when you’re wearing a mask, and you’re trying to project your voice,” she said.MORE NEWS: After 110 Days On Ventilator, Sudbury COVID Survivor Faces Long Recovery Ahead
+“It’s difficult to teach when you’re wearing a mask, and you’re trying to project your voice,” she said.MORE NEWS: Fourth Stimulus Check: Is Another Relief Payment Coming?

 Both Riley and Baker said the mask guidance in schools could change depending on what happens this summer, but if COVID-19 case counts continue to drop, and vaccinations continue to increase, they say classrooms will be mask-free when students return.